CodeYourFuture/immersive-go-course/projects/concurrency/README.md

 * How many locks do you have?
 If you just have one for the whole cache, that means that any operation on the cache may be blocked by another.
 Could you have more than one lock to isolate changes so you're less likely to be blocked by an unrelated operation? **Remember the importance of considering the critical section when thinking about this.**
 * Are there some guarantees we can loosen to require less locking (or locking at less busy times)?
 As an example, when do you remove old entries?
 Could you remove them in batches, or in a background goroutine, to avoid doing extra work on the write path?
 Could copying data under a read lock and then manipulating a copy allow you to do less work under a write lock?
 What trade-offs and risks do different approaches introduce?

+## Reading code and considering trade-offs

+It's important to be able to read code, and to consider the trade-offs when reading and writing code.

+When you've implemented the above projects (recommended: also the extensions), have a read of [the sample solutions](https://github.com/CodeYourFuture/immersive-go-course/pull/181).
+There are four different implementations.
+With your own implementation, that's at least five.
+Each is valid and works.
+Each has different trade-offs and is better suited for different constraints or use-cases.

+Try to answer at least the following questions:
+* What are the differences between each implementation?
+For example:
+  * How much work needs to be done to evict an entry?
+(What's the big-O of evicting an entry?)
+  * How much contention is there for locks when putting in the cache?
+  * How much contention is there for locks when reading from the cache?
+* For each implementation, what use-cases is this implementation well-suited to?
+What use-cases would this implementation be particularly _bad_ at?
+When would one of the other solutions be better?
+Some things to generally think about when considering trade-offs:
+  * What is the: average memory consumption, peak memory consumption, average-case latency, worst-case latency, consistency of latency, for each implementation?
+  * Think about usage patterns: which is better if callers are mostly reading?
+Mostly writing? _Always_ reading?
+Alternating between reads and writes?
+Other usage patterns?
+  * What guarantees can we offer with some implementations but not others? e.g. If we need to never use more than 10 MB of RAM, which implementations can guarantee that?

 ## Extensions

 ### Computing cache